Settings Update

 Solution

-• Simplify to one line per language
+• Using a single line per language

-• Use translated language names instead of English-only labels
+• Showing translated language names instead of English-only labels

-• Remove flags to avoid cultural ambiguity
+• Removing flags to avoid cultural ambiguity

 Result: